como-consumir-un-api-rest-como-clientes-con-c

 How to consume a Rest API as clients with C#

-As we know, providing a Rest API is a common way of communicating with web applications.
-Therefore, it is common for us to have to interact with them from our application.
+As we know, providing a REST API is a common way of communicating with web applications.
+Therefore, it is common that we have to interact with them from our application.

-Fortunately, communicating with a Rest API from an application in .Net is simple with the HttpWebRequest class, included by default.
+Fortunately, communicating with a REST API from a .Net application is easy with the HttpWebRequest class, included by default.

-For this post we will use our example Rest API in NodeJS that we saw in this post, and we have frequently used in the blog as the basis of a “well” structured Rest API.
+For this post, we will use our sample REST API in NodeJS that we saw in this post, and we have frequently used on the blog as the basis for a “well” structured REST API.

-To consume our example Rest API from .Net we are going to create a sample application.
+To consume our sample REST API from .Net, we are going to create a sample application.
 A console application, for example, will be sufficient.

-Inside we replace the main method with our test of the Rest API, with the functions that test the different functionalities.
+Inside, we replace the main method with our REST API test, with the functions that test the different functionalities.

 static void Main(string[] args)